 Our cooperative began with a simple request.
 While volunteering in Congo, my good friend Mama Aroyo asked for help generating income to build a home for her family.
-Recognizing her talent as a seamstress, I requested that she make 25 African handbags that I could sell to family and friends in the U.S. Soon after Mama Aroyo received her profits, other women in the village expressed their interest in our project.
-When I returned to my friends in Congo to create our cooperative, I wasn't sure what our business model would look like, but what I did know is that my year spent as a volunteer in Africa changed my life.
+Recognizing her talents as a seamstress, I requested that she make 25 African handbags that I could sell to family and friends in the U.S. Soon after, other women in the village expressed interest in joining our project.
+We weren't sure what our business model would look like, but what I did know is that my year spent as a volunteer in Africa changed my life.
 As I encountered suffering and tragedy, I also grew in fellowship with the local community.
 A day never goes by when I am not inspired by the creativity and resilience of our artisans.
-It is my hope that together we will renew and elevate our image of Africa so that we, too, may see the true beauty and endless joy that abounds in our world today.

 Katie Hile, Founder + CEO

-April 2014 – Our first meeting was held in the village of Aru, Democratic Republic of Congo.
-We gathered with 10 local women to create the first artisan cooperative.
+April 2014 – Our first meeting was held in the village of Aru in the Democratic Republic of the Congo (DRC).
+We gathered together with 10 local women to create the first-ever artisan cooperative in northeastern DRC.
 A cooperative is a group of individuals who voluntarily join together for shared economic, social, and cultural benefits.
-Due to the lack of government presence and support, cooperatives are key to the positive growth and formation of communities across the developing world.
-Our artisans strengthen their creative talents by working together to meet the social and economic development needs of their village.
+Due to the lack of government presence and support, local cooperatives are key to the positive growth and formation of communities across the developing world.
+Our artisans strengthen their creative talents by working together to meet the needs of their village.

 WHAT DOES TOTONGA BOMOI MEAN?

 In the local Congolese language of Lingala, it means BUILD OUR FUTURE.